Insurance Verification

 1. Insurance Verification Checklist

-• Whether the insurance covers the procedure, diagnosis, or services to be provided
+• Whether the plan covers the procedure, diagnosis, or services to be provided

 • Whether your practice participates with the plan

-• Whether a referral, pre-authorization certificate of medical necessity is required for payment
+• Whether a referral, pre-authorization, or certificate of medical necessity is required

 2. Get a Copy of the Patient's Insurance Card